bell-sw/alpaquita-installer/README.md

 # Alpaquita Linux Installer

-The official installer of Alpaquita Linux.
+An installer for Alpaquita and Alpaquita-like Linux distributions.

 ## Usage

-The installer supports cross-libc installations, i.e. it's possible to install a musl Alpaquita Linux running on a glibc Alpaquita Linux.
+The installer supports cross-libc installations, i.e. it's possible to install a musl Linux instance running on a glibc Linux instance.
 So the code expects that APK key files are shipped with the package.

 For that to work put the keys to the `alpaquita_installer/keys` directory.